The story of

 Libby, as resident mechanical engineer, contributed

-mainly to the overall organisation and in managing the
+mainly to the overall organization and managing the

 an operational version and posted their progress on a